What Is the Bing Business Portal?

 Almost a month ago, Bing announced the new Bing Business Portal.
-An online GPS/map like program designed and developed to compete head on with Google Places.
+An online GPS/map-like program is designed and developed to compete head-on with Google Places.
 Bing’s looking to go mainstream, but they’re coming to the party a bit late.
 To make up for their tardy behavior, they brought a few trendy, but useful features for any retail business.

 It takes about an hour to fill out all the necessary information.
-But once your account is activated, you’re provided with a Bing branded “Open Sign” and an accompanying QR code to complement your mobile marketing efforts.
-Both come print ready, and are great additions to any retail storefront.
-Your customers can now scan the code and be directed to your Bing Business page-this is perfect if your looking for reviews.
+But once your account is activated, you’re provided with a Bing-branded “Open Sign” and an accompanying QR code to complement your mobile marketing efforts.
+Both come print ready and are great additions to any retail storefront.
+Your customers can now scan the code and be directed to your Bing Business page-this is perfect if you’re looking for reviews.
 More than SEM and Retail Marketing, Bing is trying to become a leader in small business Mobile Marketing.

 Mobile Marketing with Bing: